owaismohsin001/junu-spaghetti/ReadMe.md

 ```
 x: (Int | String)
 ```
-You must note that a union can only be passed to a function that is either polymorphic over them or expects exactly the unions that are sent to it, this is done in order to preserve the soundness of the type system.
+You must note that a union can only be passed to a function that is either polymorphic over them or expects exactly the unions that are sent to it, this is done to preserve the soundness of the type system.

 ## Narrowing Unions
-Given a type, `Int | String`, there are ways to operate on it that can give you a singular type, and the main approach of doing that is using if statemnts, like such
+Given a type, `Int | String`, there are ways to operate on it that can give you a singular type, and the main approach of doing that is using if statements, like such
 ```
 let f = (a: Int | String) => {
     if a is Int {